 If the student has a previous case of Academic Misconduct on their record, the panel will only be told of this after a verdict is reached but before a penalty is decided upon (if appropriate).
 The only exception to this will be if, in making his or her case to the panel, the student chooses to disclose a previous instance or makes false representation about previous instances of academic misconduct in which case the School may correct matters of fact.

 The School or Department and the student may invite witnesses to attend.

 The student is entitled to bring a supporter to the hearing.
-The supporter must be either; an Education Adviser from the SU (or equivalent at UNNC/UMNC), a fellow student, a member of staff, or a Union representative (eg BMA, RCN).
-The supporter may take notes on the student’s behalf, make representations on the student’s behalf and ask questions, but may not answer questions on the student’s behalf.
+The supporter must be either; an Education Adviser or other representative from the SU (or equivalent at UNNC/UMNC), a fellow student, a member of staff, or a Union representative (e.g., BMA, RCN).
+The supporter may take notes on the student’s behalf, make representations on the student’s behalf, and ask questions, but may not answer questions on the student’s behalf.
 The student may be asked to choose a different supporter if, for example, it is perceived that the chosen supporter may cause a conflict of interest or if their presence may prejudice the meeting.
-The supporter cannot attend the meeting in the student’s absence (with the exception of the SU Education Advisor, as outlined above).
+The supporter cannot attend the meeting in the student’s absence (with the exception of the SU Education Adviser, as outlined above).

 The names and roles of those attending, whether as supporter or witness, must be notified to the Secretary at least three working days in advance of the hearing.

-A panel of the Academic Misconduct Committee acts with the full delegated authority of Senate.
+A panel of the Academic Misconduct Committee acts with the full delegated authority of Quality and Standards Committee.
+In addition to the penalties listed below the student may be required to undertake appropriate remedial tuition.
 It has the power to:

 b) apply a penalty if it is satisfied, on the balance of probabilities, that academic misconduct has taken place.